/

 2. Network and Website Security:

-• Secure Pages with HTTPS: Ensure webpages use HTTPS encryption to so payment and sensitive information pages are protected for the customer data during transactions.
+• Secure Pages with HTTPS: Ensure webpages use HTTPS encryption so payment and sensitive information pages protect customer data during transactions.

-• Utilize 3D Secure: At the checkout stage add 3D Secure to add an extra layer of fraud protection which requires the customer to add additional customer authentication.
+• Utilize 3D Secure: At the checkout stage, add 3D Secure to add an extra layer of fraud protection which requires additional customer authentication.

 3. Transparent Sales Practices: